How to Keep Bats Out of Your House

 Rosemary and thyme have a strong scent that might overwhelm a bat’s sense of smell.
 Therefore, bats avoid areas with abundant rosemary and thyme.

-This method of keeping bats out of your house allows you to grow fresh rosemary and thyme if you like.
+This method of keeping bats out of your house allows you to grow fresh rosemary and thyme.

-Also, it is particularly useful if you have a bat problem and can place window boxes or pots near entry points in your house.
+It is also particularly useful if you have a bat problem and can place window boxes or pots near entry points in your house.
 You may also make a spray by combining some liquid dish soap with water and thyme or rosemary essential oil.

 Peppermint Oil

 The scent of mint is offensive to many pests, including bats.
-Peppermint oil is a great, easy option if you want to use the refreshing scent of mint outside your house.
+Peppermint oil is a great, easy option to use the refreshing scent of mint outside your house.

 In most cases, a few drops of liquid dish soap and squirts of water in a spray bottle should do the trick.
 To prevent bats from entering your house, spray the bottom of overhangs, ceilings, and external vents.

 Remember that although peppermint oil is good for humans, it should never be used around cats.
-Inhaling peppermint oil’s fumes might harm a cat’s respiratory system.
-Therefore, this isn’t the ideal option for you if you have cats.
+The fumes might harm a cat’s respiratory system, so this isn’t the ideal option for you if you have cats.

 Use Exclusion Methods